MichaelNeas/laboratory/practice/swift/iOS.md

 - `@Environment` property wrappers let you read what's going on in the current environment
 - `Identifiable` gives a promise that the block has an id property and it is unique
 - `EditButton()` will automatically switch between Edit and Done when tapped.
+- `list` will instantiate new structs that are out of screen bounds lazily, where `ScrollView` loads up all of them
+- `NavigationLink` gives us the ability to navigate to a new view, requires a `NavigationView` to work
+- `GeometryReader` provides dynamic sizes for general content in a view, it lets us read the size of a view's container
+- `layoutPriority` gives views more priority over other views, Higher layout priority values mean views are more likely to be allocated space in their container.
+0 default
+- `buttonStyle()` controls the way SwiftUI highlights navigation links
+- `frame(maxWidth: .infinity)` will fill the complete width of available screen
+- Sheets are presented above the current screen

 ## CoreML
 - linear regression: draw one straight line through the data points, where average between line and points are as minimal as possible